 6:8 Isaiah the sinner was barred from entering

 6:9-10 The tough assignment In my fallible memory, I have heard only one sermon on Isaiah 6 that did not divide the passage inappropriately.
 The central theme of Isaiah 6 is Isaiah’s call to the ministry.
 That commission included God’s revelation that his message would be rejected.
 Why do preachers omit it?
-Had it said, “I send you to proclaim my love to sinners and my great patience with them, and my longing that they should return.”
-If Isaiah 6 had said that, the words would be written on the walls of many churches and fill a million sermons.
+Had it said, “I send you to proclaim my love to sinners and my eagerness to have a relationship with them, and my longing that they should return” – if Isaiah 6 had said that, the words would be written on the walls of many churches and fill a million sermons.
 My blunt assessment is that these words are omitted because we do not like what they say.
-It is idolatry to prefer a revised God above the Lord who has revealed Himself as He is in the Bible, and so this word of God is widely ignored.
+It is idolatry to prefer a revised God above the Lord who has revealed himself as he is in the Bible, and so this word of God is widely ignored.

 language.
 The message is sobering.
 The